Estate Planning Checklist: Is Your Plan Still Working for You?

 Having these conversations now makes things easier for your loved ones later.

-6. Schedule an Estate Planning Checklist Review
+Scheduling an Estate Planning Checklist Review

-If your review uncovered missing documents, outdated designations, or questions about next steps, don’t worry, you don’t have to figure it out on your own.
+If your review uncovered missing documents, outdated designations, or questions about next steps, don’t worry; you don’t have to figure it out on your own.

 At Plan Wise Legal, we help families review, update, and maintain estate plans that grow with them.
 Whether you’re revisiting an older plan or creating one for the first time, we’ll guide you through the process with clarity and care.